D2Check/Fight/README.md

 3) Your location is given to you every turn as well as the board
 * get_move needs to return 3 values as a tuple.
 They are: Which way do you want to go, which way you want to attack, and how far should you move.
 You can use the global UP, DOWN, LEFT and RIGHT to move and attack.
 Remember, you will ALWAYS move then attack.
 The Mage and Monk can also use a spell.
 The Monk heals themself and the Mage teleports away to a corner.
 The argument movesize is the maximum  amount of space you can move.
+You use your SPELL by returning SPELL as the attack direction.
 * If you try to move farther than the game told you was possible.
 You die.
 * If you try to move onto a player or off the board, you will stay still, but still attack.
 * your move direction and chosen move size will still make you move if you use a spell.